 5 Common Mistakes in Implementing Healthcare Software and How to Avoid Them

-Healthcare organisations make common mistakes such as the selection of the wrong software, insufficient planning and data, and user dissatisfaction.
+Healthcare organizations often make common mistakes such as choosing the wrong software, insufficient planning, a lack of data governance, and user dissatisfaction.

 5 Common Mistakes in Healthcare Software Implementation